beeware/Python-Linux-support/README.rst

 Python Linux Support
 ====================

-**This is the development version of the repository.
-It builds a packaged version of Python 3.11.0b3**.
+**This repository branch builds a packaged version of Python 3.10.4.**
 Other Python versions are available by cloning other branches of the main repository.